Tips for location classical recording

 If you're new at this and wonder how to learn about it, there are two different kinds of learning.
 There are many great technical documents where you can learn about microphone technology and mic techniques (John Eargle's book is still regularly updated, for example).
 You'll find that there are plenty of instructional websites and videos that can give you the building blocks you need.

 Practical experience isn't hard to get, either.
 You can always record friends.
 If you're in music school or near one, you can record student groups or rehearsals.
 Never ask for payment at this stage of your career.
-When I wanted to learn more about choral recording, I asked a choral director friend if I could record rehearsals at the church where he worked (the trick is to stay out of the way and never to release things without permission).
+When I wanted to learn more about choral recording, I asked a choral director if I could record rehearsals at the church where he worked (the trick is to stay out of the way and never to release recordings without permission).
 I had a chance to learn what was good and what was really, really bad..
-That same friend also directed a very fine women's chorus and I ended up being their recordist for several years.
+That same director also directed a very fine women's chorus and I ended up being their recordist for several years.

 And of course you learn from other people.
 Two former colleagues at Lexicon, David Griesinger and Frank Cunningham, were supportive of my earlier efforts and patiently answered my questions--even the dumb ones.
 If you're at a classical concert and see someone recording, you might be able to pick up a tip or two in exchange for help carry stuff to the car.
 As with almost any type of recording, we're all teachers and we're all apprentices.